workshops-ukzn/2019-12-02-UKZN-DC/index.md

   We will use this <a href="{{page.collaborative_notes}}">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.
 </p>
 {% endif %}

+> ## Getting Started
+>
+> This lesson assumes that learners have no prior experience with the tools covered in the workshop.
+> However, learners are expected to have some familiarity with biological concepts,
+> including the
+> concept of genomic variation within a population.
+Participants should bring their own laptops and plan to participate actively.
+>
+> To get started, follow the directions in the [Setup](setup.html) tab to
+> get access to the required software and data for this workshop.
+>
+{: .prereq}

+> ## Data
+>
+> This workshop uses data from a long term evolution experiment published in 2016: [Tempo and mode of genome evolution in a 50,000-generation experiment](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4988878/) by Tenaillon O, Barrick JE, Ribeck N, Deatherage DE, Blanchard JL, Dasgupta A, Wu GC, Wielgoss S, Cruveiller S, Médigue C, Schneider D, and Lenski RE. (doi: 10.1038/nature18959)
+>
+> All of the data used in this workshop can be [downloaded from Figshare](https://figshare.com/articles/Data_Carpentry_Genomics_beta_2_0/7726454).
+> More information about this data is available on the [Data page](https://datacarpentry.org/organization-genomics/data/).
+{: .prereq}

 # Optional Additional Lessons